Karthik1000/_ICEBREAKER_using_django/README.md

 # ASE_project-_ICEBREAKER
+## I have attached a worflow of project in pdf in this repo
 <b> Use requirements1.txt instead of requirements.txt </b><br>
 <br>
 <b> Description of this project and my role </b> <br>